Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 4.1.
 Tangible v.
 Intangible Property

-Intangible property includes contracts, franchises, stock, bonds, debt, human labor, services, fiat currency, patents, goodwill, etc.
+Intangible property includes contracts, franchises, stock, bonds, debt, human labor, services, fiat currency, patents, goodwill, civil obligations, etc.

 4.2.
 Domicile of the Owner of the Property